Today Is The Last Day To Save On The Forks Meal Planner (Save 50%) Get It Now

 Instructions

 • In a medium bowl stir together 1¾ cups of the flour, the yeast, sugar, and salt.
-Stir in 1 cup warm water (120°F to 130°F) until combined.
+Stir in 1 cup warm water (120°F to 130°F), adding gradually until you get a dough-like mixture.

 • Turn dough out onto a lightly floured surface.
 Knead in enough of the remaining ¼ cup flour to make a dough that is smooth and elastic (2 to 3 minutes).
 Cover and let rest 10 minutes.
 Use as directed in recipes.
+(See suggestions in recipe intro.)
 To make ahead, cover and chill up to 4 hours.

 tags: